 Each of these classes is a “single serving”: They are one day projects, most lasting 2 to 3 hours.

 These classes are meant for adults, unless noted.
-If your child is a little older and is very gifted and motivated please contact instructor so they can consider making an exception.
+If your child is very gifted and motivated please contact instructor so they can consider making an exception or arrange a private lesson.

 Basic Cake Decorating I: Demonstration Class